antonfirsov/docs/2019/07-July/netstandard-growth/2019-07-netstandard-growth.md

 Microsoft, e.g. `Microsoft.Azure.*`.
 Of course, we track that too, but as part of pushing first parties to adopt .NET Standard.

-This is what that the adoption looks like:
+This is what the adoption looks like:

 * On [nuget.org]
     - **47% of the top one thousand packages** support .NET Standard